-Greenhouse gases are called that because methane, CO2 and their partners in crime warm the atmosphere by trapping heat which is reflected off the earth's surface which has been warmed by the sun.
+Greenhouse gases are called that because methane, CO2 and their partners in crime warm the atmosphere by absorbing infrared heat from the sun, which is reflected off the warm earth's surface.
 Like a blanket, they prevent heat from escaping the atmosphere into space.
-Heat remaining in the atmosphere causes a cycle of releasing other greenhouse gases that were long trapped in ice and frozen ground, and are now reentering the atmosphere, adding to the amount of greenhouse gases.
-This cycle is an example of a "feedback loop," which causes an increase in the "greenhouse effect."
+Heat remaining in the atmosphere causes a cycle of releasing other greenhouse gases trapped in ice and frozen ground, and even heats the earth's surface.
+This cycle is an example of a "feedback loop," which causes a "greenhouse effect."